 Photo by Nathan Anderson on Unsplash

-The January-February Job Market Rush: What The Data Tells Us
+The January and February 2025 Job Market Rush: What The Data Tells Us

-The start of a new year brings with it fresh beginnings, new budgets, and what many of us intuitively feel is the busiest time in the job market.
-But beyond anecdotal evidence, what does the data actually tell us about this phenomenon?
-Let's dive into the numbers and research that validate this seasonal pattern.
+The start of a new year brings fresh beginnings, new budgets, and what many of us intuitively feel is the busiest time in the job market.
+But beyond our gut feelings and anecdotal evidence, what does the actual data tell us about this phenomenon?
+Let's explore the numbers and research that validate this seasonal pattern.

 The Numbers Behind The Rush

-LinkedIn's data shows that January consistently sees about 22% more job applications than the monthly average throughout the year.
-They also found that companies post 10-15% more jobs in January compared to the typical month.
-Job seekers aren't wrong about seeing more opportunities - there really are more roles to choose from.
+LinkedIn's data reveals that January consistently sees about 22% more job applications than the monthly average throughout the year.
+They also found that companies post 10-15% more jobs in January compared to a typical month.
+Job seekers aren't imagining things when they notice more opportunities---there really are more roles to choose from.

-According to the U.S. Bureau of Labor Statistics (BLS), job openings typically spike in January, with an average increase of 15-20% compared to December numbers (based on JOLTS data from 2015-2023).
-This isn't just a US phenomenon either - global recruitment firm Robert Half reports similar patterns across multiple countries.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings typically surge in January, with an average increase of 15-20% compared to December numbers (based on JOLTS data from 2015-2023).
+This isn't just an American phenomenon either---global recruitment firm Robert Half reports similar patterns across multiple countries.

 Breaking Down The Seasonal Factors

-The data shows three distinct patterns that make January-February unique:
+The data shows three distinct patterns that make January and February unique:

 Company Timing